1Birdo/BotnetGo/README.md

 # Golang Botnet focused on basic network stressing

-V4 Soon, V4 NOW it in Development as we speak
+V4 Soon, V4 NOW it in Development as we speak, This will combind both Gostress-V2 + BotnetGo Project together hopefully making one big C2 Framework with a REST API on web dashboard + terminal supporting openssl TLS 1.3 Enfored + Trusted.

 >
 > 2025-04-N/A
 >